 Consider honouring a pet or loved one

-Progressive Animal Welfare Services PAWS has helped a number of clients obtain end of life care and compassionate pet euthanasia.
-If you’d like to donate in honour of your own pet or in memory of someone dear who was an animal-lover, please make a donation here.
+Progressive Animal Welfare Services PAWS has helped a number of clients afford end of life care and compassionate pet euthanasia.
+If you’d like to honour your own pet or donate as a tribute to a dear person who is or was an animal-lover, please consider these ways of giving.

 Related posts